Functional Incontinence Treatment in Covington, LA

 - Muscular or neurological limitations caused by another medical condition such as arthritis

-Diagnosis of functional incontinence usually involves a consultation with a urology specialist.
+The diagnosis of functional incontinence usually involves a consultation with a urology specialist.
 During this consultation, the specialist will ask you many questions about your current health and daily habits that may be contributing to your functional incontinence.
 They are also likely to perform simple tests such as a urinalysis.

-Treatment for Functional Incontinence
+Treatment for Functional Incontinence in Covington, LA

 There is no way to prevent functional incontinence from developing, but there are several ways in which an individual can manage their symptoms to improve their overall quality of life.
 These symptom management methods include: